Plank theorems and their applications: a survey: A plank theorem of Ball

 \subsection{Bang's conjecture for centrally symmetric convex bodies}

-In the 1990s, Ball proved Bang's conjecture in the case where $C$ is centrally symmetric (for instance, $C$ symmetric with respect to the origin means that for all $x\in C$, we also have $-x\in C$).
+In the 1990s, Ball proved Bang's conjecture in the case where $C$ is \textit{centrally symmetric} (for instance, $C$ symmetric with respect to the origin means that for all $x\in C$, we also have $-x\in C$).
 In the rest of this section, we shall refer to $C$ as simply being a symmetric convex body.
-This solution is of particular interest because, in practice, most of the familiar convex bodies have a central symmetry (think about balls, cubes, etc.).
-Moreover, this supposition on $C$ allows us to use tools from functional analysis.
+This supposition on $C$ allows us to use tools from functional analysis.
 Indeed, any symmetric convex body can be chosen as the unit ball defining a finite-dimensional normed space, and any such unit ball is a symmetric convex body.
-We also know from \cref{rem1} that a hyperplane in a normed space $X$ is defined as the set $\{x\in X:f(x)=\alpha\}$, where $f\in X^*$ and $\alpha\in\R$.
-We then see that a plank in a normed space is given explicitly by the set
+To have a definition of a plank in a normed space that is analogous to that of a plank in Euclidean space, we define a plank in a normed space $X$ by

 for $\phi$ a continuous linear functional, $m$ a real number and $w$ a nonnegative real number.
 In what follows, we consider unit functionals, so that the relative width of a plank is exactly $w$.
 Here is Ball's result in this setting \cite{ball1991}.